nobl/ioBroker.senec/README.md

 -->
 ### **WORK IN PROGRESS**
 - Increased default API poll interval to 6 minutes.
 This appears to be causing less issues with the server than 5 minutes.
-- You can now define different polling intervals for dashboard (frequently), details (usually hourly and daily information), heavy (for everything else that usually is done per month or year).
+- You can now define different polling intervals for dashboard (frequently), details (usually hourly and daily information), heavy (for everything else that usually is done per month or year).<br>Please be careful with high frequency polling as this can and will lead to problems and the senec server will stop responding to your requests.
+Longer delays between polls are preferred.
 - Dependency updates
+- Code optimizations

 ### 2.5.0 (2026-03-28)
 - Added control.RebootAppliance to initiate appliance reboot.
 Only works if local lala.cgi is available and connected.
 Function requires extra permission via adapter settings.
 Please use responsible!